 Disneyland rents strollers, but they are expensive and you cannot take them back to the hotels (even the Disney-owned ones!).
 They are also hard sided so they aren’t the most comfortable.
 Having your own is definitely the most flexible option (or at the very least, consider renting from a reputable stroller rental company if you can’t travel with your own).

 Disney has size restrictions for strollers as of May 1, 2019.
 Check out my guide to the best strollers for Disney travel to help choose both single and double strollers that work well for the demands of Disneyland.

 4. Look for Toddler Meals

 Dining at a quick service location?
-Disneyland offers toddler meals at locations like Village Haus and French Quarter that are cheaper than the regular kids meals – often with toddler-friendly mac and cheese that my kids have always enjoyed.
+Disneyland offers toddler meals at a couple of locations like French Market that are cheaper than even the regular kids meals.
+These are often toddler-friendly mac and cheese that my kids have always enjoyed.

 5. Take a Mid-Afternoon Break

 The best way to do Disneyland with a toddler is to start early (they are up anyway!) and then plan a mid-afternoon break when lines are at their longest.
 Go back to your hotel (remember why I told you to book within walking distance?) and take a pool break or a nap.
 Then, your whole family can be recharged for evening fun and even perhaps push bedtime back a bit.

 The conventional wisdom is that Disneyland park is the better fit for toddlers, and that’s true to some extent.
 But don’t miss out on a visit to California Adventure, especially if your trip is longer than a single day.
 There’s so much to offer little ones there too!
 If you have more than one day, split your time between both parks.